Adobe Lightroom Basics A Free Guide For New Photographers

 When Lightroom Classic is running, the application monitors your computer for memory (SD) cards.
 When one is detected, the application automatically goes into import mode.
 If it doesn’t do this for you, select the Library module from the top menu and then click the Import button in the lower-left corner of the screen.

 The import screen will show all of the images on the SD card.
-It allows you to select all or some of the photos to import into the catalog.
+It allows you to select all or some photos to import into the catalog.

 Once your selection is complete, click the Import button on the lower left.
 Lightroom will process the selected images, copy them to your computer’s drive, and register them in the catalog.